 The only procedure currently available for lung cancer screening before symptoms are present, is a spiral (also called helical) CT scan.
 A spiral CT scan is similar to a conventional CT scan (the kind of CT scan most of us are familiar with) but is performed more quickly and results in less exposure to radiation.
 A recent large study found that high risk individuals who underwent annual CT screening for 3 years had a 20% reduced risk of dying from lung cancer.
+This could translate to as many as 20 thousand lives being saved each year!
 High risk in this study was defined as people between the ages of 55 and 74 who had at least a 30 pack-year history of smoking.
-Despite this exciting news about a lower mortality rate, other issues need to be considered in order to make a decision on whether the benefits will outweigh any potential harm.
+Despite this exciting news about a lower mortality rate, other issues need to be considered so that you can make an informed decision as you weigh benefits and risks for your particular situation.
 Issues to consider include:

 Exposure to RadiationWhile spiral CT screening for lung cancer results in less radiation exposure than conventional CT scans (the kind of CT Scans most of us are familiar with), the risk of developing lung cancer from radiation exposure can be significant, especially if scans are done yearly.
 In one study, a 5.5% increase in lung cancer risk was caused by yearly screening.
 This means that to justify screening, it would need to increase survival by more than 5.5%.
 There may also be an increase in breast cancer rates in women since radiation is directed at the chest.

 Is CT Lung Cancer Screening Right for Me?Lung cancer screening remains an individual decision that should be discussed with your healthcare provider, who can assist you in weighing the risks and benefits of the procedure.
-In most cases, screening is an out-of-pocket expense that is not covered by health insurance carriers.
-By far the most important step is to quit smoking.
-Smoking causes many medical conditions in addition to lung cancer.
+Just as screening may be indicated for some people who do not meet the criteria (due to occupational exposures, asbestos exposure, radon exposure, etc.,) not everyone who meets the criteria is an ideal candidate for screening.

 Bach, P. Computed tomography screening and lung cancer outcomes.
 Journal of the American Medical Association.
 2007.
 297(9):953-61.